-The 1-Day Practitioner Training Course (PTC), also available as a distance course, covers the curriculum in a hands-on interactive format.
+The 1-Day Practitioner Training: Foundations & Implementation Course, also available as a distance course, covers the curriculum in a hands-on interactive format.
 Pre-course reading materials and a quiz will be sent out to learners prior to the course.

 A Certificate will be emailed to you following successful completion of the entire course: